IgorBlokhin/Graph-Theory/README.md

 Parts of the graph-related code are based on the Diktyonphi module originally developed by Jíří Fišer for educational purposes and have been adapted and extended for the needs of this project.
 Original version: https://github.com/Jiri-Fiser/DiktyonPhi/blob/master/diktyonphi.py

 The generation procedure is algorithmic and reproducible.
 For a fixed number of vertices n, a prescribed subset of Sheppard codes is enumerated, converted into graphs, filtered to retain trees, and then transformed into Prüfer codes.
-The total numbers obtained in this way agree with known results on the number of graceful trees.
+The total numbers obtained in this way agree with known results on the number of graceful labelings of trees with n vertices.

 This work connects graceful labelings of trees with Prüfer codes and focuses on the relationship between these two objects, which have mostly been studied separately.